 Among the features owners like in the CR-V is its easy convertibility from a five-passenger vehicle with some cargo space to a two-passenger vehicle with a lot of cargo capacity.
 The rear seat comes equipped with an auto-fold mechanism that lowers the seat back with just a flip of a lever in the cargo bay.
 Inside the cabin, there are also numerous storage spots, including a front-seat center console large enough to hide a large purse.

 Parents ferrying children to school and activities also appreciate the CR-V’s overall five-star rating in government crash tests, along with Honda’s long-standing reputation for reliability.

 What the Toyota RAV4 Gets Right

-Toyota gave the RAV4 a makeover in 2013 and added several of the newest safety technologies, including blind-spot warning and rear cross-traffic warning systems as available options on the top Limited trim level (they aren’t available at all on the CR-V.)
+Toyota gave the RAV4 a makeover in 2013 and added several of the newest safety technologies, including blind-spot warning and rear cross-traffic warning systems as available options on the top Limited trim level.

 The redesign also switched the rear door to a liftgate and added a height-adjustable version as standard on the Limited trim.

 Which Is Better?

 These two SUVs are so similar that what makes one of them seem better to a buyer may boil down to brand preference.
 Some reviews say that the RAV4 still feels a bit more truck-like than the CR-V, so city drivers may prefer the Honda – although both handle urban driving with ease.
 On the other hand, the RAV4 offers some newer technology than the CR-V, as well as an available JBL sound system with 11 speakers.

 Our Verdict: Honda CR-V